Chinchilla: Infectious diseases

-Mental health
+Temperament

 Chinchillas are easily distressed, and when they are unhappy, they may exhibit physical symptoms.
 A common indicator of stress in pet chinchillas is fur-chewing (or fur barbering), an excessive grooming behavior that results in uneven patches of fur; chinchillas may chew their own fur or that of their cagemates.
 Fur-chewing can sometimes be alleviated through changes in living environment, but is regarded by some experts to be passed genetically from parents to offspring.
 Usually, fur-chewing itself is a benign symptom that does not cause physiological distress.

 Sick chinchillas may stop eating if they are stressed, which can make them even weaker.
 Chinchillas that live in communities are especially sensitive in their breeding seasons of February to March and August to September.
 Chinchillas are social animals and are likely to be upset to have their breeding mate changed in breeding season.
 They are known to be disturbed by a change of diet in these times.